StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 **Once Activated**

-Open the ATUM Inventory menu and follow the message at the top of the page or activate the stock control from the `ATUM Inventory > Settings > Stock Central` tab.
+Open the stock central menu and follow the message at the top of the page or activate the stock control from the `Settings > Stock Central` menu.
 You will not see any items in the Stock Central view unless you enable the "Manage Stock" functionality at the product level.
 ATUM will enable the complete stock management for you.
 The plugin will remember your original settings in case you decide to deactivate the plugin later.
 ATUM will ask you if you'd like to return to your original setting at this stage.

 If you'd like to see only selected products, leave the ATUM stock control option disabled.
 You will need to enable/disable the stock control of each product from their product listing page (Inventory Tab).